crugroup/target-mssql-2012/README.md

 # target-mssql

 `target-mssql` is a Singer target for Microsoft SQL Server databases.
+With changes to ensure compatibility with sql server 2012

 Build with the [Meltano Target SDK](https://sdk.meltano.com).